Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 a cottonmouth, and

-a speckled kingsnake that Susan identified over the phone.
+a speckled kingsnake.
 I found a fallen tree that cracked in a spiral pattern.
 On the way back, I managed to sneak up on these turtles.
 It was warm, leaves are coming out in the canopy, and there are lots of

 flowers.